When to See a Doctor for ED

 FAQ

-Yes, occasional ED is common and often related to stress, fatigue, or alcohol.
+Yes.
+Occasional difficulty is common and may be related to stress, fatigue, alcohol, or temporary emotional factors.

-If symptoms persist for more than 2–3 months, medical evaluation is recommended.
+If symptoms persist for more than 2–3 months, or if they worsen over time, a medical evaluation may be helpful to identify underlying causes.

 Ready To Compare ED Medication Options?